 feller report.
-It is a question of imperial-
+It is a question of imperialism itself.

 All the congressional committees like the Rockefeller Commission have one objective-to streamline the CIA in order to avoid further exposures.
 So the CIA's important friends have begun an anti-red campaign hoping to protect it from more exposure and claiming the spy agency is needed to defend against the "Communist bloc."
 Some members of the House investigative committee are now trying to scuttle its work on the grounds that the committee has been "taken over" by those unconcerned with "national security," etc. Averell Harriman said that the Soviet intelligence and secret police outfit, the KGB, must be "dancing with glee."
-To the extent that exposures of the CIA make it more difficult for the CIA to carry out its filthy work, revolutionaries the world over can also applaud.
+To the extent that exposures of the CIA make it ordena de: